Corps of Royal New Zealand Engineers: First World War

 The first units of the New Zealand Engineers to be sent overseas as part of the Samoa Expeditionary Force, including a company of railway engineers, two sections of field engineers, and 26 signalers.

 Field engineers would be sent to Gallipoli with the New Zealand and Australian Division and then the Western front as part of the New Zealand Division.
 A total of four field engineer companies were raised during the war.
-In principal one field company was attached to each infantry brigade, but for the most part were under the control of the divisional CRE.
+In principle one field company was attached to each infantry brigade, but for the most part were under the control of the divisional CRE.
 A small number of field engineers also served in the Sinai and Palestine Campaign.
 These sappers served in D troop (later NZ troop) of the 1st Field Squadron of the Australian Engineers.
 As part of the Australian and New Zealand Mounted Division, they initially provided an engineering capability to the 2nd Light Horse Brigade, but were later assigned to the New Zealand Mounted Rifles Brigade.
 The field engineers role involved constructing and repairing trenches, fortifications, bridges and digging wells.
 The Battle of the Somme in 1916 had shown that road transport was inadequate to move supplies and ammunition to the front line and to evacuate wounded.
 The Engineers were therefore required to build a light railway system close to the front line and in 1917 the 5th Light Railway Operating Company was formed to specialise in these tasks.

 The New Zealand Tunnelling Company was also raised in 1915 and was the first New Zealand unit deployed to the Western Front, arriving in March 1916.
 It was initially involved in counter-mining at Vimy ridge and later dug out tunnels at Arras.
 During the Hundred Days Offensive the tunnelling company was retasked with bridge building, which included the construction of a 240 foot bridge across the Canal du Nord.